secinthenet/crypto-guide/README.md

 ### Seeds

-Anything that can be used to derive private keys, including BIP32 seeds, BIP39 mnemonics, and individual private keys.
+A general term for anything that can be used to derive private keys, including BIP32 seeds, BIP39 mnemonics, and individual private keys.

 ### Online Read-Only Wallet

-A wallet that only knows public keys and/or addresses, but not any seed.
+A wallet that only knows addresses (and possibly public keys), but not any seed.
 This wallet is only used for tracking funds in existing addresses and generating addresses for receiving new coins.
-It must be online because tracking funds requires the accessing the blockchain (but generating addresses can be done offline).
+It must be online because tracking funds requires access to the blockchain (in contrast, generating addresses can be done offline).

 ### Offline Signing Wallet